calcuis/census-smart-contract/README.md

 the contract defines two structs:

-`Candidate`: a struct that stores the name, image, and count of votes for each candidate
+`Candidate`: a struct that stores the name and count of votes for each candidate

 `Voter`: a struct that stores whether a voter is authorized to vote, who they voted for, and whether they have voted

 an array of candidates `candidates`, which stores the information about the candidates in the poll.
-The information includes the candidate's name, image and number of votes received.
+The information includes the candidate's name and number of votes received.

 a mapping `voters` of addresses to voters' information, which stores information about voters, such as whether they are authorized to vote, for whom they have voted, and whether they have voted or not.